|www.ethanwiner.com - since 1997|

 Interview with Mstislav Rostropovich

-Click HERE to listen to a RealAudio sound clip of the interview.
-It's a bit difficult to understand Slava in a few places, but this is the original unedited interview, and it has more content than the edited version that appeared in The Strad.
+Click HERE to listen to an MP3 sound clip of the interview.
+It's a bit difficult to understand Slava in a few places, but this is the original unedited interview, and it has more content than the edited version that appeared in The Strad shown below.

 Ethan Winer: I'd like you to share your thoughts on modern instruments, and in particular the cello you bought from the Spears.